Quantum Riemannian geometry of quantum projective spaces: Introduction

 Finally we come to the Ricci tensor, whose definition depends on the auxiliary choice of a splitting map.
 We compute its expression on the generators of $\calc$, using the one-parameter family of splitting maps $\splitmap$ discussed above.
 We show that this free parameter can be uniquely fixed by requiring that $\ricci$ is symmetric.
 This leads to the following result.

 \begin{theorem*} We have a quantum analogue of the Einstein condition, that is

 \end{theorem*}

-The Einstein constant $k$ is explicitly computed and reduces to the classical one for the Fubini-Study metric in the classical limit.
+The Einstein constant $k$ is explicitly computed, and reduces to the corresponding value for the Fubini-Study metric in the classical limit.
 We also compute the scalar curvature, which is a constant proportional to $k$ that also reduces to the correct classical value.